 It is the result of the general tendency of the investors to move with the market.
 So, it is basically the tendency of security prices to move collectively.
-For instance, in the falling market, the stock price of even the best performing company’s drop.
+For instance, in a falling market, the stock price of even the best-performing company drops.
 Usually, market risk accounts for about two-thirds of total systematic risk.

 Purchasing Power Risk

 Also called the Inflation Risk occurs due to the erosion in the purchasing power of money.
 Inflation is the rise in the general price level, meaning the same amount of money buys fewer goods and services.
 So, if the income of the investor fails to keep pace with the rising inflation, then in the real term, he is earning less than before.
 Similar to the interest rate risk, purchasing power risk also mainly affects the fixed income securities because the income from such securities is fixed.

 Exchange Rate Risk

 This risk stems from the uncertainty in the changes in the value of the currencies.
 So, it affects only the companies doing foreign exchange transactions, like export and import companies.

 Political risk occurs primarily due to political instability in a country or a region.
 For instance, if a country is at war, then the companies operating there would be considered risky.

 Opportunity Cost and Systematic Risk

 Since systematic risk is non-diversifiable, investors demand a premium to make up for this risk factor.
-For instance, if a risk-free govt. security is giving a 5% return, then an investor expects to make more than that from the equity investment, like 8%.
+For instance, if risk-free government security is giving a 5% return, then an investor expects to make more than that from the equity investment, like 8%.
 This difference of 3% (or a premium of 3%) is for assuming the systematic risk.